JyzMinaBF/SeoulBikeData_Analysis/README.md

 Below are the powerpoint slide of [EDA](https://docs.google.com/presentation/d/1tI4HX4j61axCJpGeMhH7RLR3UmI-wrydDgOWgr_sIM4/edit#slide=id.p) and the [evaluation of models](https://docs.google.com/presentation/d/1QpkE6j0khvxowtE9bwe5TbfycAFy07ylwlNFtawdE3c/edit#slide=id.p)

-If you wanna see a complete report of the analysis.
-There is a .docx file which contains all the imformation about it, but there's only Chinese version right now.
-I might translate it one day.
+The pdf file which contains all the imformation about it is the full and detailed analysis of the dataset.
+Welcome to see it for more detail.